blue-build/modules/modules/brew/README.md

 # brew

-The brew module installs [Homebrew/Linuxbrew](https://brew.sh/) on your system and ensures the package manager remains updated and maintained.
+The brew module installs [Homebrew / Linuxbrew](https://brew.sh/) on your system and ensures the package manager remains updated and maintained.
 This module also sets up systemd services to periodically update the installed Brew packages.

 ## Features
 - Installs Brew at build-time.